MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/asdmp-monitoring-configuration.md

 ## Active Geo-Replication Monitoring

-The management pack can monitor databases that participate in failover groups.
+The management pack can monitor failover group databases.

 Active geo-replication is designed as a business continuity solution that allows the application to perform quick disaster recovery of individual databases in cases of a regional disaster or large-scale outage.